rse/audio-setup/audio-basics.md

    - **Volume Meter** is a usual 1-D audio visualization showing the Volume (dB FS / LUFS).
    - **Frequency Spectrum** is a usual 2-D audio visualization (of equalizers) showing on the x-axis the Frequency (Hz) and on the y-axis the Volume (dB FS / LUFS).
+     This visualization is called to be in the frequency domain.
    - **Envelope Graph** (german **Hüllkurve**) is a usual 2-D audio visualization (of expanders, de-essers, and compressors) showing on the x-axis the time (s) and on the y-axis the Volume (dB FS / LUFS) of left (positive) and right (negative) channels.
+     This visualization is called to be in the time domain.
    - **Spectogram** is a usual heatmap-style, colored, 2-D audio visualization (of noise suppressors) showing on the x-axis the time (s), on the y-axis the Frequency (Hz), and with the color the Volume (dB FS / LUFS).
+     This visualization is called to be in the time domain.
    - **Dynamics Response Graph** is a usual static 2-D audio configuration visualization (of gates, expanders, compressors, and limiters) showing on the x-axis the incoming signal Volume (dB FS / LUFS) and on